-The Ph.D. in Microbiology combines a rigorous curriculum in a broad range of areas with interdisciplinary research opportunities at the frontiers of microbiology, virology, host-microbe interactions and environmental microbiology.
+The Ph.D. in Microbiology combines a dynamic curriculum in a broad range of areas with interdisciplinary research opportunities at the frontiers of microbiology, host-microbe interactions, and environmental microbiology.
 Graduates of the program are equipped for leadership positions in biotechnology and pharmaceutical companies, academic and government research laboratories, and successful careers in teaching and research at the college and university level.

 Distinctive Features of the Program

 - Research opportunities are available in many cutting-edge microbiology research areas

 - Well-equipped research laboratories and core facilities on the UNH campus

 - Laboratory rotations upon entry to the program to become familiar with different research laboratories